tef/textfree86/README.md

 # TextFree86: Finally, a network transparent command line!

+TextFree86 is a framework for writing network-transparent command-line tools.

-This readme is not ready for an audience yet.
-I'd appreciate if you didn't link to it, thank you.
+*This readme is not ready for an audience yet.
+I'd appreciate if you didn't link to it, thank you*

-TextFree86 is a framework for writing command-line tools in, for Python 3.6.

-What makes it unique is that that is offers some notion of network transparency, or in other words: where the command line is typed in, and where the program is run, aren't assumed to be the same place.

 ## Network transparent means more than just SSH